U.S. flag

 Sharing data across systems and organizations requires a formal agreement or partnership to respect and adhere to data privacy laws.
 Examples include setting up memorandums of agreements, using parental consent forms, or applying court orders.
 Jurisdictions may also share data collection systems.

-Individual-level data can come from professional or practitioner expertise or judgement; or self-reported by individuals or their legal representative through pre- and post-assessments, surveys, exit interviews, and follow-up communication using various methods (i.e., in-person, telephone, text message).
+Individual-level data can come from professional or practitioner expertise or judgment; or self-reported by individuals or their legal representative through pre- and post-assessments, surveys, exit interviews, and follow-up communication using various methods (i.e., in-person, telephone, text message).

 Data Tracking